-When an event on the INTO pin triggers an interrupt request, the corresponding Interrupt Flag, INTFO becomes set (one).
-If the I-bit in SREG and the corresponding Interrupt Enable bit, INTO in GIMSK are set (one), the MCU will jump to the Interrupt Vector.
-The Flag is cleared when the interrupt routine is executed.
-Alternatively, the Flag can be cleared by writing a logical one to it.
-This Flag is always cleared when INTO is configured as a level interrupt.
+When an event on the INT0 pin triggers an interrupt request, INTF0 becomes set (one).
+If the I-bit in SREG and the INT0 bit in GIMSK are set (one), the MCU will jump to the interrupt vector at address \$002.
+The flag is cleared when the interrupt routine is executed.
+Alternatively, the flag can be cleared by writing a logical one to it.
+This flag is always cleared when INT0 is configured as a level interrupt.